 Tutoring for the undergraduate nursing program began in Fall 2012.
 Tutoring is offered for most of the core courses in the nursing program and is dependent upon the number of tutors available each semester.
-All tutors assist with Pathophysiology and Pharmacotherapeutics I & II and are assigned a second specialty course.
-Tutors receive instruction regarding "how to tutor" at the beginning of each semester.
-This instruction is conducted by a faculty member.
-Tutors are available 4 hours per week and a schedule of their availability is posted each semester in ReggieNet with the courses they are assigned.
 Instructions for how to contact the tutors is outlined in the individual courses.
-No tutoring is available for final semester seniors in Adult Nursing III or Leadership Dimensions.
-These needs are handled by the faculty teaching those courses.
+When peer tutoring is not available, students are encouraged to see faculty in their office hours for assistance.